(This post may contain affiliate links. Find more info in my disclaimer.)

 The chapel lost a lot of its treasure on 22nd June 1624 when pirates from Tunisia and Carthage attacked Perast, destroyed the churches and took most of the population into slavery.
 But by 1630, almost 200 years after the project started, it was rebuilt by the Venetians as we see it today.

 Next to Our Lady of the Rocks you'll see another island with a traditional-style church and large cypress trees.
-This is Sveti Juraj, also known as the 'Islet of the Dead.'
+This is Sveti Djordje, also known as the 'Islet of the Dead.'

-The French retreated to Sveti Juraj (St George), the natural island that lies adjacent to Our Lady of the Rocks and set up their guns.
+The French retreated to Sveti Djordje (St George), the natural island that lies adjacent to Our Lady of the Rocks.

-One of the soldiers in French army was from Cres, and island in northern Croatia.
-And he was in love with a girl called Katica from Perast.
+One of the soldiers in the French army, Ante Slovic, was from Cres, an island in northern Croatia.
+And he was betrothed to a girl called Katica from Perast.

-She was killed and buried on the island of Sveti Juraj.
+She was killed and buried on the island of Sveti Djordje.

-The poor soldier was devastated.
-He stayed on Sveti Juraj and became a monk in the monastery, where he rang the church bell.
+Poor Ante was devastated.
+When the French left the Bay of Kotor he became a hermit.
+He stayed on Sveti Djordje and became a monk in the monastery, where he rang the church bell.

-Sveti Juraj is a still an Serbian Orthodox monastery today.
+Sveti Djordje is a still a Benedictine monastery today.
 It's not open to visitors but you'll get good views of it if you take a boat trip to Our Lady of the Rocks from Kotor.